mheily/libkqueue/BUGS.md

  * `EVFILT_PROC` - The POSIX implmentation requires that `SIGCHLD`
-    be delivered to its global waiter thread so that the waiter can discover a when child process exits  `sigprocmask(2)` is used to mask `SIGCHLD` at a process level.
+    be delivered to its global waiter thread so that the waiter can discover a when child process exits.
+To prevent `SIGCHLD` being delivered to another thread `sigprocmask(2)` is used to mask `SIGCHLD` at a process level.
     If the application unmasks `SIGCHLD` or installs a handler for it, the POSIX `EVFILT_PROC` code will not function.

  * `EVFILT_PROC` - If using the POSIX `EVFILT_PROC` the number of monitored